b2b SaaS pricing models

 Conclusion

 As you’ve read so far, subscription management for SaaS companies is a difficult endeavor.
-For this reason we recommend using a subscription management software, like SubscriptionFlow, to design complex pricing models like feature-based pricing.
+For this reason we recommend using a subscription management software, like SubscriptionFlow, to design popular subscription-based pricing models.

 Moreover, remember that there is no one-size-fits-all approach!
 The right B2B SaaS pricing for your company will depend on factors like your customer base, the specific market you’re targeting, and very importantly, the product you’re offering.
 It is best then to consistently monitor your strategy and adapt it according to the company’s changing needs.